-Key natural heritage features and key hydrologic features support a wide variety of habitat for both plant and animal species and in particular, habitat for endangered species, threatened species and special concern species.
+Key natural heritage features and key hydrologic features support a wide variety of habitat for both plant and animal species.
+Habitat for endangered species, threatened species and special concern species are identified as Species at Risk by the Province, occurring in significantly low population numbers, restricted geographic areas or threatened by human activities.
 Endangered and threatened species may be subject to Provincial regulations governing habitat and species protection.